Please share your pictures and stories on Facebook, Twitter and Instagram at #GSPD2022

-3. CALL FOR TOYS - Tell your class to bring anything they wish to play with to school on the day of your choice from August 15th - September 15th, 2021.
+3. CALL FOR TOYS - Tell your class to bring anything they wish to play with to school on February 2, 2022 (Or as close to that date as you can).
 The only restrictions we ask: they must bring toys and these toys may NOT require batteries or electricity.
 No devices.
-Give them some ideas, since today's kids rarely play and often own very few toys: board games, dolls, Legos, blocks, trucks, cars, racetracks, playing cards, empty cardboard boxes, markers, jigsaw puzzles, blankets (for forts), social games (charades, Pictionary, etc.) The only exception on the electronics rule would be a board game that has an electronic timer, an electronics play kit, or similar.
+Give them some ideas, since today's kids rarely play and often own very few toys: board games, dolls, Legos, blocks, trucks, cars, racetracks, playing cards, empty cardboard boxes, markers, jigsaw puzzles, blankets (for forts), social games (charades, Pictionary, etc.) The only exception to the electronics rule would be a board game that has an electronic timer, an electronics play kit, or similar.
 How about taking your students out in the dirt or snow to dig, explore and get messy?
 You may want to show your students photos of past GSPD events to open their eyes to unfamiliar types of unstructured play.

 4. PLAY!
 NO SCREENS - NO STRUCTURE - ALL DAY LONG